 service-learning courses, internships, externships, practicum experiences, field experiences, student teaching, or credit-bearing study-abroad experiences.
 Students transferring to UWSP can request to have a previous experiential learning course satisfy the requirement.

-The second option, as proposed by an individual student, is an “Experiential Learning Activity” (ELA), and includes (but is not limited to) any of the following possibilities: credit-bearing independent studies, undergraduate research opportunities, or creative performances; community service projects; student leadership experiences; professional development through paid or unpaid work experiences or internships.
+The second option, as proposed by an individual student, is an “Experiential Learning Activity”, and includes (but is not limited to) any of the following possibilities: credit-bearing independent studies, undergraduate research opportunities, or creative performances; community service projects; student leadership experiences; professional development through paid or unpaid work experiences or internships.
 Students must complete the ELA while enrolled at UWSP.

 All ELAs (option 2b above) must meet the following criteria:

 All ELAs must be coordinated with an ELA Mentor.
 Any UWSP faculty or academic staff (instructional or non-instructional) member may serve as a Mentor for an ELA.
+University staff with at least a bachelor’s degree and at least three years of experience working with students at the secondary or post-secondary level are also eligible.
+University staff not meeting these criteria may apply to the Director of General Education for a possible exemption.

 Students must meet with their ELA Mentor and complete an ELA Plan form before beginning the activity.